cloudelementsca/terraform-azurerm-network/README.md

 # terraform-azurerm-network
 ## Description
-This module creates a virtual network in a resource group and location that you specify.
+This module creates an Azure virtual network in a resource group and location that you specify.
 It's highly adjustable and takes the same input variables as `azurerm_virtual_network` and `azurerm_subnet` resource definitions have attributes.

 ## Using the Module
 See the `examples/` folders on how to use the module.